cdanielmachado/carveme/docs/usage.rst

     $ carve genome.faa -o model.xml.gz

-Rather than providing the genome data yourself, you can also provide an NCBI RefSeq or GenBank accession code.
+Rather than providing the genome data yourself, you can also provide an NCBI RefSeq accession code.
 This will automatically download the sequence and build the model:

 .. code-block:: console

     $ carve --refseq GCF_000005845.2 -o ecoli_k12_mg1655.xml

-    $ carve --genbank GCA_000005845.2 -o ecoli_k12_mg1655.xml

 If you have downloaded multiple genome sequences, you can run *recursive mode* to build multiple models in one call.